 The lack of a list or roll of SJC Indians makes it impossible to know how many Indian people may have lived in SJC at that time, or the number of SJC Indians who were still alive but living away from their natal community.
-The OFA estimates that the Indians in SJC numbered about 200 people in the 1850s (an estimate based on the 173 Indians recorded on the 1852 State census and the 213 Indians recorded on the 1860 Federal census).
-Thus, approximately 44 percent of the Indians residing at SJC died within a very short time, and no new evidence in the record for the FD indicates that the population of the petitioner's claimed Indian ancestors ever recovered from this severe blow.
+The OFA estimates that the Indians in SJC numbered about 200 people (between the 173 Indians recorded on the 1852 State Census and the 213 Indians recorded on the 1860 Federal Census).39 Thus, approximately 44 percent of the Indians residing at SJC died within a very short time,40 and no new evidence in the record for the FD indicates that the population of the petitioner's claimed Indian ancestors ever recovered from this severe blow.